AhMmedMahmoud/Multi-mode-counter/README.md

       For example, if you load the odd value 8 into the counter when it's in down by 2 mode, the counter will first count up to 7 (by 1), then switch to down by 2 mode and count up to 5

+g)    same idea when we are switching between modes